Taeyang

-Dong Young-bae (born May 18, 1988), better known by his stage name Taeyang or SOL, is a South Korean singer and songwriter.
+Dong Young-bae (born May 18, 1988), better known by his stage name Taeyang or SOL (Note: Only used in Japan.), is a South Korean singer and songwriter.
 He made his debut in 2006 as a member of the South Korean boy band BigBang.
 Following the release of several albums and extended plays with his group, Taeyang pursued a solo career in 2008, releasing his first extended play, Hot.
 The EP was acclaimed by critics and went to win the award for Best R&B & Soul Album at the 6th Korean Music Awards.
 Hot was followed by his first full-length studio album Solar (2010), which was released in July 2010 and peaked atop the Gaon Album Chart.

 Taeyang's second studio album Rise (2014) peaked at number 112 on the US Billboard 200, becoming the highest ranking album by a Korean soloist in the chart, while its lead single, "Eyes, Nose, Lips", peaked at number one on the Billboard K-pop Hot 100.
 "Eyes, Nose, Lips" was one of the most popular songs in South Korea during 2014 and was awarded Song of the Year at the MAMA Awards, Melon Music Awards and Golden Disc Awards.
 His third studio album, White Night, released in 2017, debuted at number one on the Billboards World Digital Albums and remained atop for two weeks, making Taeyang the second solo K-pop artist to have an album do so.
 Taeyang's vocal skills have been admired by music critics and he is regarded as one of the best vocalists in South Korea.

 Career

 2006–2008: Early beginnings and debut with Big Bang

 Born and raised in Uijeongbu, South Korea, Dong Young-bae's first contact with music was playing the piano, where he enjoyed classical music composed by Ludwig van Beethoven and Franz Schubert.
 When his family began struggling financially, Dong felt the need to find a job to help support them at a young age.
 In sixth grade, he auditioned and won the part of "mini Sean" in Jinusean's music video "A-yo", where he was introduced to and became fascinated with hip hop music.
 On the occasion, Dong met Yang Hyun-suk CEO of the record label YG Entertainment and begged him for a chance to become a singer.
 As he got no answer, he went to his office personally to achieve his intention.
 Yang gave him the opportunity to audition, where he was successful, and accepted by the record label as a trainee.
-There, he met fellow trainee and future bandmate Kwon Ji-yong.
-Dong spent the first few years as a trainee cleaning the studio for the other artists in the company and fetching them water bottles during dance practices, later admitting that current artists at the time weren't friendly towards him or Kwon.
-In 2003, Dong provided the rap verse in singer Wheesung's single "Player" on the latter's second album.
+He met fellow trainee and future bandmate Kwon Ji-yong in.
+Youngbae spent the first few years as a trainee cleaning the studio for the other artists in the company and fetching them water bottles during dance practices, later admitting that current artists at the time weren't friendly towards him or Jiyong.
+In 2003, Youngbae provided the rap verse in singer Wheesung's single "Player" on the latter's second album.